Nearby Cycle Sheaves for Symmetric Pairs: Proof of Theorem

 In this subsection, we introduce a canonical basis up to sign $\{ \pm \basis_w \}_{w \in W_\La}$ for the Morse group $M_l (\Pone)$.
 Here, the word ``canonical'' refers to the fact that the basis $\{ \pm \basis_w \}$ will, in a certain sense, be independent of the choices of the basepoints $\basepta, l \in \La_\bR^+$.

-For each $w \in W_\La$, we choose a path $\gamma_w : [0, 1] \to \bC$, satisfying properties (P1)-(P5) of Section~\ref{subsec-PLclasses} for $e = e_w$, and such that we further have: \begin{enumerate}[topsep=-1.5ex] \item[(P6)] $\zeta_l (\gamma_w (t)) > 0$ for all $t \in (0, 1)$. \end{enumerate} Note that, by Lemma~\ref{lemma-crit-points} (iii), property (P6) determines the path $\gamma_w$ uniquely up to smooth homotopy within the class of all paths satisfying properties (P1)-(P5).
+For each $w \in W_\La$, we choose a path $\gamma_w : [0, 1] \to \bC$, satisfying properties (P1)-(P5) of Section~\ref{subsec-PLclasses} for $e = e_w$, and such that we further have: \begin{enumerate}[topsep=-1.5ex] \item[(P6)] $\zeta_l (\gamma_w (t)) > 0$ for all $t \in (0, 1)$. \end{enumerate} Note that, in view of Lemma~\ref{lemma-crit-points} (iii), property (P6) determines the path $\gamma_w$ uniquely up to smooth homotopy within the class of all paths satisfying properties (P1)-(P5).

 For each $w \in W_\La$, we set: \beqn \pm \basis_w = PL [e_w, \gamma_w] \in M_l (\Pone). \eeqn Note that, in this definition, we do not specify an orientation of the positive eigenspace $T_v [e_w]$.
 As a result, each element $\basis_w$ is only defined up to sign.